shah-hoque/password-generator/README.md

 __________

 ## Description
-This application is deployed on the following link
+This application is deployed on the following link:
 - https://shah-hoque.github.io/password-generator/

 This application creates a password based on the following user input options: